-• How do the reinforcements for all the zones perform together?

-• Does applying a solution in one zone create a problem that was not seen before in another zone?
+- How do the reinforcements for all the zones perform together? - Does applying a solution in one zone create a problem that was not seen before in another zone? - Are some zone solutions redundant when all the solutions are applied to the system?